apache/cassandra-java-driver/CONTRIBUTING.md

 `toString()` can delegate to `toCqlLiteral()` if that is appropriate for logs.

+### Concurrency annotations

+We use the [JCIP annotations](http://jcip.net/annotations/doc/index.html) to document thread-safety policies.

+Add them for all new code, with the exception of:

+* enums and interfaces;
+* utility classes (only static methods);
+* test code.

+Make sure you import the types from `net.jcip`, there are homonyms in the classpath.

 ## Coding style -- test code

 Static imports are permitted in a couple of places: